seancorfield/next-jdbc/doc/friendly-sql-functions.md

         com.layerware/hugsql-adapter-next-jdbc {:mvn/version "0.5.1"}
 ```

+_Check the HugSQL documentation for the latest versions to use!_

 Write your SQL in `.sql` files that are on the classpath (somewhere under `src` or `resources`).
 For our purposes, assume a SQL file `db/example.sql` containing your first set of definitions.
 In your namespace, add these `require`s:

 ```clojure